 - For an extra challenge, you can load this squat by holding dumbbells in each hand with your arms down at your sides.

-Kent Probst, a certified personal trainer and fitness educator through the Long Healthy Life Blog, likes that deadlifts mimic the function of the glutes in everyday life, like when we’re picking something up off the ground.
+Kent Probst, CPT, a fitness educator through the Long Healthy Life Blog, likes that deadlifts mimic the function of the glutes in everyday life, like when we’re picking something up off the ground.
+It’s because of their functionality that deadlifts are often thought to be the most effective full-body exercise.

 - Stand with feet shoulder-width apart, arms at your sides, and a dumbbell in front of each ankle.